 It’s important to keep in mind the type, amount and timing of your protein.

 While all foods with protein can help contribute to meeting your daily protein needs, it’s important to look at the amount of protein in each serving.
 Not all foods with protein on their own are good sources of protein.
 Check out these popular protein foods for your kids as well as your morning meals, and how much protein they contribute (or don’t contribute) to a well-balanced diet.
 It’s also important to look at the quality of the protein you get.
 High-quality proteins – like those from milk, meat or fish – contain all nine of these essential amino acids.
 Keep reading to learn more.

 USDA National Nutrient Database for Standard Reference, Release 27.

 When it comes to meeting your family’s daily protein requirements, not all foods are created equal.

 In addition to considering the amount of protein in your food, there are several other factors to consider when it comes choosing the right protein foods for your kids, for you and your family.

 When it comes to protein content, milk hits it out of the park.
 But milk is more than a good source of protein for your kids and for you.
-It also offers eight other essential nutrients, including calcium, vitamin D and potassium — nutrients that most Americans – including children – are missing in their diet.
+It also offers eight other essential nutrients, including calcium and vitamin D — nutrients that most Americans – including children – are missing in their diet.